Loading...

 Robert O'Dowd (Volume editor) Margarita Vinagre (Volume editor)

-Robert O'Dowd is full professor for English Studies at the Universidad de León, Spain.
+Robert O’Dowd is full professor for English Studies at the Universidad de León, Spain.
 He has taught at universities in Ireland, Germany and Spain and has published extensively on the application of Virtual Exchange in higher education.
 He was recently listed in Stanford University’s ‘Ranking of the World Scientists: World´s Top 2% Scientists’.
-Margarita Vinagre is full professor of Applied Linguistics at the Universidad Autónoma de Madrid.
-She has taught at universities in Ireland, United States and Spain and has published widely on the integration of Virtual Exchange in higher education.
-She coordinates the TELNETCOM research group on Virtual Exchange with 22 researchers from 7 countries.
+Margarita Vinagre is full professor of Applied Linguistics at the Universidad Autónoma de Madrid, Spain.
+She has published widely on the integration of Virtual Exchange for competence development in higher education.

 Previous